 Prevent muscle loss

-Better than running
+Better than running for ageing joints

 Available year-round